Vinayak1337/firework.frontend/README.md

 This repository contains the frontend for the Firework application.
 It provides a user-friendly interface to interact with the backend services and functionalities.

-Written in ReactJs, utilizing technologies such as React-Router for mimicking like multi-page website, redux-toolkit for global state management.
+Written in ReactJs, utilizing technologies such as React-Router for mimicking like multi-page website, redux-toolkit for global state management, among others.

-## Overview

-Before diving into the frontend, ensure that the backend is set up and running.
-For backend setup, refer to [firework.backend](https://github.com/Vinayak1337/firework.backend).

 ## Live Demo